awslabs/sandbox-accounts-for-events/README.md

 If creating/using an AWS Organizations is no option, you can also set up *Sandbox Accounts for Events* in a "flat" AWS account structure.

-See chapter [Children Accounts](accounts.md) to learn about both options and understand how to deploy them.
+See chapter [Children Accounts](docs/accounts.md) to learn about both options and understand how to deploy them.

 # Installing Sandbox Accounts for Events

 Prerequisites:
-* An AWS account, preferably part of AWS Organizations (see chapter "AWS Account structure recommendation")
+* An AWS account, preferably part of AWS Organizations (see recommendations in chapter [Children Accounts](docs/accounts.md))
 * AWS CLI installed
 * GNU make installed